Meet our management team

 Dr. Tye Gribb

-Tye is the VP of Research and Development at Phoenix.
-He has over 20 years of experience developing products for high technology companies.
+Tye has over 20 years of experience developing products for high technology companies.
 He was the co-founder of Imago Scientific Instruments (now part of Cameca Instruments Corporation), where he led the development of the Local Electrode Atom Probe (LEAP), Imago’s flagship product, from initial sketches through commercialization.
 From its market introduction, this instrument has dominated the world market with sales in excess of $100M.
 Tye has wide-ranging design, fabrication, and scientific analysis expertise focused on the development of ion beam and other high-energy systems.
 He is the author of numerous papers and patents covering a wide range of technical innovations.
 Tye holds a PhD from the University of Wisconsin-Madison in Metallurgical Engineering.
 As the VP of R&D, Tye leads a talented team of technicians and engineers in both next-generation product design and, in moving prototype technologies onto commercial platforms.

 Mr. Steve Books

-Steve is the VP of Operations at Phoenix.
-He is a seasoned executive with extensive experience in General Management and Operations in entrepreneurial manufacturing organizations that required leadership to accelerate from early stage, to the next level of business success.
+Steve is a seasoned executive with extensive experience in General Management and Operations in entrepreneurial manufacturing organizations that required leadership to accelerate from early stage, to the next level of business success.
 As part of Marquette Medical Systems, Steve was responsible for the P&L of the $200 million Cardiology division, after filling a number of manufacturing and engineering management roles.
 GE purchased MMS in 1999 and Steve began managing Global Operations and Supply Chain for GE-Marquette.
 More recently, Steve was responsible for R&D, Service, Manufacturing, and H/R as COO of TomoTherapy, an innovative radiation therapy device manufacturer for cancer treatment.

 Ms. Karina Carver

-Karina is the VP of Finance at Phoenix.
-Ms. Carver has over 20 years of Accounting and Finance experience in a variety of industries at companies both large and small.
+Karina has over 20 years of Accounting and Finance experience in a variety of industries at companies both large and small.
 From 2009 – 2017, Ms. Carver was with Fiskars, a multi-national consumer products company.
 During her time at Fiskars, she provided financial support for a variety of product lines and initiatives.
 Prior to joining Fiskars, Ms. Carver worked for AE Business Solutions, IT hardware and services provider, Thermo Fisher, a scientific instruments maker, US Cellular, and Schneider National, a transportation and logistics company.
 Ms. Carver holds a Bachelor of Business Administration in Accounting from University of Wisconsin-Madison.

 Board of Directors